openshift-knative/serverless-operator/docs/midstream-getting-serveless-operator-bugfixes.md

   replicaset.apps "webhook-6cb8b848bd" deleted
   ```

-4. If using Knative Serving, delete jobs as their images cannot be mutated:
+2. Delete jobs as their images cannot be mutated:
   ```shell
   > kubectl delete jobs -n knative-serving -l 'app in (storage-version-migration-serving)' job.batch "storage-version-migration-serving-serving-1.3.0" deleted
   ```

-5. If using Knative Serving, delete Knative Serving Ingress control plane replicasets.
+3. Delete Knative Serving Ingress control plane replicasets.
 They will be recreated by the operator:
   ```shell
   > kubectl delete replicasets.apps -n knative-serving-ingress -l 'app in (net-kourier-controller)' replicaset.apps "net-kourier-controller-84d4b75589" deleted
   ```

+### 3.3.
+Cleaning up Knative Eventing and Knative Kafka control plane

-6. If using Knative Eventing and Knative Kafka components, delete Knative Eventing and Knative Kafka control plane replicasets.
+**Note: This step is only required if you are using Knative Eventing and/or Knative Kafka components.**

+1. Delete Knative Eventing and Knative Kafka control plane replicasets.
 They will be recreated by the operator:
   ```shell
   > kubectl delete replicasets.apps -n knative-eventing -l 'app in (kafka-controller, eventing-controller, eventing-webhook, kafka-webhook-eventing)' replicaset.apps "eventing-controller-5999f874f8" deleted